 Execution Quality Definitions

 Quoted spread is measured by using displayed quotations from the consolidated tape.
-BATS records all market center National Best Bid and Offers “NBBO” every millisecond.
-For reporting purposes, a market center’s quoted spread is calculated by taking each market center’s current best ask and subtracting that market center’s current best bid, and then averaging those values for the day.
+BATS records all market center Best Bid and Offer (BBO) values, as well as the National Market Best Bid and Offer (NBBO), every millisecond.
+For reporting purposes, a market center’s quoted spread is calculated by taking each market center’s current best offer and subtracting that market center’s current best bid, and then averaging those values for the day.
 Quotations with a size or price of zero are ignored.
+The NBBO quoted spread is calculated using the difference between the National Best Offer and the National Best Bid.

 BATS Quoted Spread for this instant = $0.01